 And getting back to our comparison, it’s almost unfair to compare the two machines.
 One is built to allow you to explore espresso brewing, and play with various settings until you find the magic match between tamping, grind size, and shot volume.
-The other one is built to last you forever, but it is very fussy, if you missed something your shot is going to be under average.
+The other one is built to last you forever, but it is very fussy if you missed something your shot is going to be under average.

 Breville BES870XL Barista Express – Critique

 One of the problems with all Breville products is the long waiting times for customer support.
-But in all fairness other manufacturers have even worse customer support.
+But in all fairness, other manufacturers have even worse customer support.
 You probably won’t have any problems with your machine, they are pretty reliable, but if you do, you might have to wait on hold for 15-30 minutes.
-Otherwise, the customer support is very helpful, knowledgeable, and most important willing to help fix your problem.
+Otherwise, the customer support is very helpful, knowledgeable, and most importantly willing to help fix your problem.